What is a stock split?

 Tesla 3:1 stock split (2022)

 On 5 August 2022, Tesla announced their second stock split in as many years, this time with a ratio of 3:1.
-The electric vehicle stock began trading on the split-adjusted price of $302.36 on 25 August 2022.
+Being one of the most traded EV shares, it began trading on the split-adjusted price of $302.36 on 25 August 2022.

 What happens to my shares if they undergo a stock split?